unc-csclub/csclub-web/content/people.markdown

 Only pretending to be good at computers---is it working?

 ### Matt Corallo <corallo@cs.unc.edu> {#corallo}
-A csclub server admin and all-around hacker.
+A CS club server admin and all-around hacker.

 ### Stephen Talmadge <talmadge@cs.unc.edu> {#talmadge}
 All your server needs are belong to us?